zwang695/alexa-skills-list/skills/B01FWETQUI/README.md

 Alexa, ask Brick Bot what subthemes are available in [theme name] theme Alexa, ask Brick Bot to list all the subthemes in [theme name] Alexa, ask Brick Bot to name all the subthemes in [theme name]
-4. More information on LEGO® sets --
+4. More information on LEGO? sets --
 Gives you set name, theme name, and year the set was released.
 All you need to do is provide the right set number.
 Sample utterances:
 Alexa, ask Brick Bot what details are available for set [set number]